The History of Stege

 The Town Hall once was situated in the middle of the town square but it was burned down in 1659 by the Swedes and all of Steges papers were lost.
-A new Town Hall was build in 1854, but is now used as police-station.
+A new Town Hall was build in 1854, but was later used as a police-station.

 But all good must come to an end.
 The leader of the German army, count Christoffer af Oldenburg suddenly switched side and Anders Bille joined him.
 Anders Bille got half of the robbed goods back, which had fallen into the custody of the count and used his new found power to get back at the treacherous citizens of Stege.
 The 4 men who had opened the gates to the castle where hanged on Stege's square/marketplace(c).
 The castle however was never rebuild, though there were several attempts to do so.

 In the end of the 16th century the herring fishery slowed down so much that it brought Stege to its knees.
 The many wars of Christian the 4th(1588-1648) enforced the crisis and when the citizens of Stege did not have any fields to grow corn on, the king gave them the field right outside Stege called Rødstensmarken.
 Today you will find a street called Rødstensvej there.
 Rødstensmarken was situated behind the area where Stege's mills where located called Mølleparken, and it is from here the name of Mølleporten derives (Mill = Mølle).
 Where Mølleparken once lay the cemetery lies today.

 The years 1685-97 became the worst 12 years of Steges history thanks to the

 colonel von Plessen, chief of the royal Life Guards on horse.
 He became

 head of the county on Møn and with him came 4 of the Horse Guards 6 battalions,